 A chemical stew

 The main ingredients of vaccines are cultured bacteria and viruses.
-The bacteria are grown in a culture medium, while the viruses are grown on animal or human cells, some of which end up in the final product.
+The bacteria are grown in a culture medium, while the alleged viruses are grown on animal or human cells, some of which end up in the final product.
 Animal material in vaccines includes monkey kidney cells, chicken or duck egg protein, chick embryos, pig pancreatic cells, blood from sheep or cows, and gelatine from cows and pigs.
 These proteins are foreign to the body, and are very toxic as they are injected directly and do not get filtered by the digestive system or pass through the liver.

 Vaccines also contain stabilizers, neutralizers, carrying agents, and preservatives.
-These include toxic metals (e.g. mercury and aluminium) and chemicals such as formaldehyde (an embalming fluid used to kill viruses; a potential carcinogen), phenoxyethanol (a component of antifreeze), and monosodium glutamate (a mutagen and neurotoxin, added as a stabilizer).
-Antibiotics (e.g. neomycin, polymyxin) are added to prevent the growth of germs in vaccine cultures, but they also suppress the immune system and may trigger allergic reactions.
+These include toxic metals (e.g. mercury and aluminium) and chemicals such as formaldehyde (an embalming fluid used to ‘kill’ viruses; a potential carcinogen), phenoxyethanol (a component of antifreeze), and monosodium glutamate (a mutagen and neurotoxin, added as a stabilizer).
+Antibiotics (e.g. neomycin, polymyxin) are added to prevent the growth of bacteria in vaccine cultures, but they also suppress the immune system and may trigger allergic reactions.